carpentries-incubator/python-ecology-lesson/episodes/003-data-structures.md

 ```

 From this output we can tell that almost 1700 weight measurements and more than 2700 hindfoot length measurements are missing.
-Many of the other columns are also missing data.
+Many of the other columns also have missing values.

 The ouput above demonstrates that pandas can distinguish these `NaN` values from the actual data and indeed they will be ignored for some tasks, such as calculation of the summary statistics provided by `describe`.